TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 There are 2 kinds of receivers, the value receiver and the pointer receiver.

--   Value receiver
+#### Value receiver method

 -   The method operates on a copy of the receiver and is best for reads on small structs.
-It uses the `func (<RECEIVER_NAME> <RECEIVER_TYPE>) <FUNCTION_NAME>(<FUNCTION_PARAMETER>) <RETURN_TYPE>` declaration format.
-Note that we can pass in a receiver pointer and Go automatically dereferences the pointer, making a copy of the receiver, and runs the method.
+-   It uses the `func (<RECEIVER_NAME> <RECEIVER_TYPE>) <FUNCTION_NAME>(<FUNCTION_PARAMETER>) <RETURN_TYPE>` declaration format.
+-   We can pass in a receiver pointer and Go automatically dereferences the pointer, making a copy of the receiver, and runs the method.
+-   If the struct is small, Go will place its copy on the stack.
+Otherwise, Go will place its copy on the heap and then new heap allocation per function call will be one large struct copy.
+Therefore, value receiver is better for small struct reading.

--   Pointer receiver
+#### Pointer receiver method

-    -   The method operates on the original receiver via a pointer pointing to the receiver and is used for writes or reads on large structs.
-It uses the `func (<RECEIVER_NAME> *<RECEIVER_TYPE>) <FUNCTION_NAME>(<FUNCTION_PARAMETER>) <RETURN_TYPE>` declaration format.
-Note that we can pass in a receiver value and Go automatically gets its memory address and runs the method.
+-   The method operates on the original receiver via a pointer pointing to the receiver. and is used for writes or reads on large structs.
+-   It uses the `func (<RECEIVER_NAME> *<RECEIVER_TYPE>) <FUNCTION_NAME>(<FUNCTION_PARAMETER>) <RETURN_TYPE>` declaration format.
+-   We can pass in a receiver value and Go automatically gets its memory address and runs the method.
+-   New heap allocation per function call is zero because the original struct is used.
+Therefore, pointer receiver is better for struct writing and large struct reading.

 ### Generic function